PoignardAzur/poignardazur.github.io/_posts/2021-01-30-variadic-generics.md

 This document will analyze both approaches later.

-**Note:** I don't really care what the exact syntax is, for any of these features.The examples in this document just use an arbitrary syntax, but any other could work.
-I ask that commenters focus on the features in this document, and avoid bikeshedding at first.
+**Note:** I don't really care what the exact syntax is, for any of these features.
+The examples in this document just use an arbitrary syntax, but any other could work.
+I ask that commenters focus on the trade-offs between features, and avoid bikeshedding at first.
 Thank you!

 ## Type inference